-When putting together my baby registry I went to BuyBuyBaby & Target with two of my friends separately that are both mothers.
-I wanted to hear from them what they thought were baby registry must haves.
-With the help of them and months using the products myself here are my favorite baby items to register for in 2020.
+When putting together my baby registry, I went to BuyBuyBaby & Target with two of my friends separately, that are both mothers.
+I wanted to hear from them about what they thought were baby registry must haves.
+With their help of them and months of using the products myself, here are my favorite baby items to register for in 2021.

 When To Start a Baby Registry

 That is what I asked myself at 22 weeks pregnant.
 I thought I had months to figure that out, but I really didn’t.
 Most baby showers are held between 30-35 weeks, and baby shower invites go out 6-8 weeks in advance.
 You’ll want to start putting together your baby registry around 20 weeks and have it finalized by 24 weeks.

 Note that putting together a baby registry isn’t just a few hours said and done project.
 Odds are you will spend hours tweaking it and categorizing the products, etc. Then you’ll start reading reviews and swapping products in and out.

 I am glad I had my baby showers at 32 and 34 weeks pregnant because I had baby Atlas at 36.5 weeks.
 You never know when the baby will come, so having your shower earlier than later is a good idea.
 Plus, you’ll have more energy to put things away, buy items you didn’t receive, etc.

 Best Places To Start A Baby Register

 This is going to vary based on the stores located near you and where you prefer to shop.
 We personally registered at all the places below and had them imported to my Babylist registry.